 Notes

-- *To make tezu water, simply mix together 1/4 cup water and 2 teaspoons rice vinegar.
+- To prevent the rice from sticking to your hands, you can make tezu water to dip your hands.
+Simply mix together 1/4 cup water and 2 teaspoons rice vinegar.

 I wanted to make nigiri at home and followed this recipe.
 It came out great.
 We loved it!